kolmoblocks/docs/content/documentation/whitepaper.md

 ### Origin Agnostic CDNs

 Adoption of technologies whose value is based on network effect have an inherent chicken-and-egg problem to it.
 Early adopters tend to see little value in it since its support by other network nodes is minimal.
-For technologies of this nature to be succesful, it is important to identify an application where the adopters get value even with the limited adoption of the technology by the other agents.
+For technologies of this nature to be successful, it is important to identify an application where the adopters get value even with the limited adoption of the technology by the other agents.
 For kolmoblocks, origin-agnostic CDNs can be just that.

 Both content providers and ISPs are incentivized to have CDN arrangements.
 IPSs would like to cache as much content as they can within their network to lower their transit costs.
 Content providers, on their end, want to lower their hosting costs, and both parties are interested in lower latency and better experience for customers.